Who We Are

 Elizabeth holds a BA in Economics from the University of Manchester and a Psychology GDA from the University of Melbourne.

-Ross is a consultant at Volterra and holds a First Class BSc degree in Industrial Economics from the University of Nottingham; he achieved an academic excellence award from his degree, graduating within the top 3% of students.
-Ross’ experience lays in finance, namely through a placement in Canary Wharf.
+Ross holds a degree in Industrial Economics from the University of Nottingham, and achieved an academic excellence award, graduating in the top 3% of students.

 Prior to joining Volterra, Andy gained three years’ experience in transport economics, modelling and appraisal with an engineering consultancy.
 He contributed towards the economic cases of successful ‘Housing Infrastructure Fund’ and ‘Transforming Cities Fund’ applications, and was the economics lead on a bid to the ‘Major Road Network Fund’ for improvements to a motorway junction on the M4.